-Medical insurance is most important to employees in Italy.
-Private medical insurance helps employees avoid long waiting lists associated with the state-provided medical care, and can provide tax benefits.
-When asked to rank four other common benefits in order of importance a typical Italian employee will say: Disability, Death, Long Term Care and Retirement
+[Updated 3/27/23] Medical insurance is most important to employees in Italy.
+Private medical insurance helps employees avoid long waiting lists associated with state-provided medical care and can provide tax benefits.
+When asked to rank four other common benefits in order of importance, a typical Italian employee will say medical, disability (personal accident), death, and long-term care.

 Alessandro de Besi

 There is none because the employee’s age, location, and job position affect the rates markedly.

 Employee benefits in Italy are based on a company’s sector (and associated labor contracts) and an employee’s gender, age, salary level, and location.
 This is true for both mandatory employee benefits in Italy and supplementary employee benefits.

 Mandatory Employee Benefits in Italy

 Mandatory employee benefits in Italy are highly complex, and the information below is a simplified outline to give employers a basic idea about some of the required benefits.
 It is by no means an exhaustive list.